Out of Sight, Not Out of Love: ADHD Object Permanence in Relationships

 How Object Permanence Difficulties Affect Everyday Life

-• Keys, phones, or glasses get “lost” even though they’re in the house
+Keys, phones or glasses may seem to disappear even though they are somewhere in the house

-• Forget to respond to texts or follow up with loved ones
+• Forget to reply to messages or follow up on conversations

-• Feel anxious or disconnected when their partner isn’t nearby
+• Feel unexpectedly disconnected when their partner is not nearby

-• Seek frequent reassurance of love or commitment
+• Seek reassurance about love or commitment more frequently

 Why This Can Be Misunderstood in Relationships